Tools and tactics to do your own financial planning

 Strive to master these basics as soon as possible:

-Compound interest — when you earn interest both on your initial investment and the interest it's already earned — is why you want to begin investing as early as possible.
-If you invest $1,000 in your 20s, it will grow to nearly $10,300 after 40 years assuming a 6 percent rate of return.
-But wait until your 30s to start and, with only 30 years to grow, that $1,000 will be just under $5,750.
+Compound interest — when you earn interest both on your initial investment and the interest it has already earned — is why you want to begin investing as early as possible.
+If you invest $1,000 in your 20s, it will grow to nearly $10,300 after 40 years, assuming a 6 percent rate of return.
+But wait until your 30s to start and, with only 30 years to grow, that $1,000 will be less than $5,750.

 As your financial situation becomes more complicated, you may eventually decide that working with a human adviser will best help you to achieve your goals.
 In the meantime, because time is key to growing wealth, it’s important to begin planning your financial future as soon as possible.